 But Low Barrier Doesn’t Mean Low Standards.

-Our goal is to make this a safe place that promotes their growth.
+Our goal is to maintain a safe place that promotes growth.

-We believe our actions speak louder than our words.
-We believe in reaching people where they are at.
-Our Outreach Team heads to the streets of Wenatchee and East Wenatchee daily to help those in need.
-We want people to see and experience the love of Christ.
+We believe actions speak louder than words.
+We actively reach people where they are at.
+Our Outreach Team heads to the streets of Wenatchee and East Wenatchee daily to pray with and help those in need.
+We want people to see and experience the love of Christ through our acts and words.

-We believe our actions speak louder than our words.
-We believe in reaching people where they are at.
-Our Outreach Team heads to the streets of Wenatchee and East Wenatchee daily to help those in need.
-We want people to see and experience the love of Christ.
+We believe actions speak louder than words.
+We actively reach people where they are at.
+Our Outreach Team heads to the streets of Wenatchee and East Wenatchee daily to pray with and help those in need.
+We want people to see and experience the love of Christ through our acts and words.

-Our team is an active outreach team, so if someone wants shelter now, the team will put them in our vehicle to take them to the top.
-We believe that sitting behind a desk waiting for people to come does not help those who are shelter-resistant or suffering from mental illness.
-From our executive director to our office staff, all our team members go out to perform street outreach.
+If someone chooses shelter now, the team will put them in our vehicle to take them to the mission.
+We know that sitting behind a desk waiting for people to come to us, does not help those who are shelter-resistant or suffering from mental illness.
+Our Executive Director, "Scott Johnson" has set the heart position of grace and love and engages directly with individuals who are seeking assistance.
+He challenges our whole team to make prayer guided steps and outreach a daily priority.

 Wenatchee Rescue Mission has partnered with the cities of Wenatchee and East Wenatchee to provide 43 tiny shelters.
 These shelters have two beds, and a small desk area outfitted with heating and air.
-We are excited about the future of these tiny shelters.
-Stay tuned for more to come!
+They are designed to house couples, people with pets, and people who cannot live in a communal setting.
+We are excited about the future of p

 Jobs can play a crucial role in the lives of people experiencing homelessness by providing financial stability and a sense of purpose, dignity, and belonging.